For site owners & SEOs

 AI Rank Score Letter Grade How to read it

-0–34FBelow GoGuides quality standard; cannot be indexed.
+0–34FBelow GoGuides quality standard; rejected from indexing.

-40–44CAcceptable, but still thin or limited in quality.
+40–44CEligible, but still thin or limited in quality.

-45–49C+Improving; some good signals, but not yet strong.
+45–49C+Eligible and improving; some useful signals, but not yet strong.

 50–54B-Good foundation; clear room for improvement.